 University Core Explained

-The integration of sacred and secular education is the hallmark of a BYU baccalaureate.
-All disciplines at BYU are "bathed in the light and color of the restored gospel" (Aims, "Spiritually Strengthening").
-Religion courses are intended not only as a devotional supplement to the educational enterprise of the university, but engage the mind and heart in an ever deeper understanding of the gospel of Jesus Christ through close and meticulous study of the scriptures and teachings of the living prophets.
+The integration of sacred and secular knowledge is the hallmark of a BYU education.
+While the Aims of a BYU Education states that all disciplines should be a "bathed in the light and color of the restored gospel," religion courses engage the student mind and heart in an ever deeper understanding of the gospel of Jesus Christ through close and meticulous study of the scriptures and teachings of the living prophets.

 Administration of the University Core

 The university core is administered collaboratively by the deans of Undergraduate Education and Religious Education under the direction of the academic vice president.
 Religious Education is responsible for the Doctrinal Foundation and Religion Electives components and the courses that meet these requirements; Undergraduate Education is responsible for the general education components.
 The success of the core depends upon dedicated faculty from throughout the university.
 The Faculty General Education Council, chaired by the associate dean of Undergraduate Education, reviews and approves all courses meeting general education requirements within the university core.

 All students who receive undergraduate degrees from BYU are required to complete the core requirements as outlined below.
 Exceptions to this policy are explained in the Graduation Requirements Policy.